cronvel/async-kit/bdd-spec.md

 ) ;
 ```

-should evaluate async truthly && falsy && truthly to false, and trigger in-plan and in-exec else() and finally().
+should evaluate async truthy && falsy && truthy to false, and trigger in-plan and in-exec else() and finally().

 ```js
 var stats = createStats( 3 ) ;